Commonplace architecture

 completed/

-The installed project is a one-tree KB surface.
-The framework implementation itself is not vendored into the project as a sibling checkout; it is provided by the installed Python package and exposed through commonplace-* commands.
+The framework implementation itself is not vendored into the project.
+It is provided by the installed Python package and exposed through commonplace-* commands.

 Surface by role